 If a member of the household receives Supplemental Security Income (SSI), State Disability Assistance (SDA), cash benefits through the Family Independence Program (FIP) then the applicant is automatically eligible for Weatherization.
 Receipt of any of these benefits within the previous 3 months makes an applicant eligible.
 We will need documentation of those benefits, and also documentation of any other income that the applicant may have.

 The program is designed to perform energy saving repairs and measures.
 This can include but is not limited to:

 We do not do any plumbing or electrical work.
-We do not install wheel chair ramps, fix gutters, repair steps, or address mold issues.
-All of our repairs must address energy concerns to be allowed.
+We do not install wheel chair ramps, fix gutters, repair steps, or address other issues unrelated to energy savings.

-The Weatherization program does not replace very many windows, only windows that are in the worst shape would even be considered.
-All windows are evaluated during the pre-inspection but, as an energy saving measure, new windows are very over rated.
+The Weatherization program does not replace many windows, only windows that are in the worst shape would even be considered.
+All windows are evaluated during the pre-inspection but, as an energy saving measure, new windows generally do not provide good energy savings.

 In some cases we are able to do roof repairs if it allows us to perform other energy saving repairs such as adding attic insulation.
 It is however very rare and contingent on the availability of funds for the program to do a roof replacement.
 The need for a roof work can only be determined during the inspection, so it is beneficial to apply to the program (PDF) if you would like to have your roof evaluated.

 In some cases but only after the inspection takes place.
 If the applicant is without heat or hot water we will make our best effort to inspect the home quickly but will still need a completed application (PDF) with all required documentation before we can proceed.